Measuring Association Between Labels and Free-Text Rationales: Additional Information

-To optimize, we use Adam with weight decay with $\epsilon = 1$e-8, $\beta_1 = 0.9$, and $\beta_2 = 0.99$.
+We use Huggingface Datasets\footnote{\url{https://huggingface.co/docs/datasets/master/\#}} to access all datasets, and Huggingface Transformers \cite{wolf-etal-2020-transformers} to access pretrained T5 weights and tokenizer.
+To optimize, we use Adam with $\epsilon = 1$e-8, $\beta_1 = 0.9$, and $\beta_2 = 0.99$.
 We use gradient clipping to a maximum norm of 1.0 and a dropout rate of 0.1.
-We train for 200 epochs with a batch size of 64 and a linear learning rate schedule decaying from 5e-5.
-Training ends if the development-set loss has not decreased for 10 epochs.
+We train each model on a NVIDIA RTX 8000 GPU (48GB memory) for maximum 200 epochs with a batch size of 64 and a learning rate linearly decaying from 5e-5.
+Training ends if the validation set loss has not decreased for 10 epochs.
+Early stopping occurs within 15 epochs for most models.
+Most CoS-E models train in less than 1 hour and most E-SNLI models in around 30.
 At inference time, we greedy-decode until an EOS token is generated (or for 200 tokens).
+Approximating the 64-batch model with a batch-size of 16 and 4 gradient accumulation steps on 8GB memory cloud GPUs, we sweep starting learning rates of 1e-2, 1e-3, 1e-4, 5e-5, and 1e-5.
+The two largest learning rates never result in good performance.
+Among the smallest three rates, performance across all model variants (\itor, \itoor, \rtoo, I$\rightarrow$O, and \irtoo) on E-SNLI and CoS-E v1.0 never varies by more than 1.58\% accuracy or 0.34 BLEU.